membraneframework/membrane_tutorials/basic_pipeline/04_Caps.md

 ## When the caps are compatible?

 A comparison between caps is made when the pads are connected.
 Due to freedom in defining the type, the comparison is not that straightforward.
 It would be good for a responsible Membrane's element architect to be aware of how the caps are compared.
-You can refer to the implementation of the caps matcher, available [here](https://github.com/membraneframework/membrane_core/blob/82d6162e3df94cd9abc508c58bc0267367b02d58/lib/membrane/caps/matcher.ex#L124)...or follow on this chapter, and learn it by an example.
+You can refer to the implementation of the caps matcher, available [here](https://github.com/membraneframework/membrane_core/blob/82d6162e3df94cd9abc508c58bc0267367b02d58/lib/membrane/caps/matcher.ex#L124)... or follow on this chapter, and learn it by an example.
 Here is how you define a caps specification:

 1. First you need to specify the format module